pauljeter/pauljeter-astro/src/content/blog/all-about-the-built-in-angularjs-filters.md

 This filter is equivalent to `{{ 15 | number:5 }}` and both will render the number 15 as string to five decimal places (i.e. 15.00000) in your view.

-It’s ok if you don’t fully grasp what we’re doing so far, we are just going over the syntax here – next we’ll walk through the built in filters and how they can improve the presentation of your apps.
+It's ok if you don't fully grasp what we're doing so far, we are just going over the syntax here – next we'll walk through the built in filters and how they can improve the presentation of your apps.

 ### String Manipulation – Uppercase and Lowercase
 AngularJS comes with prebuilt filters for making a string upper or lower-case.
 The uppercase and lowercase filters will do what their name implies, either convert a string to all uppercase characters, or convert the string to all lowercase characters.